 Psychological Support Services

 Sessions operate on an hourly basis, and allow the opportunity for family members or individuals with ASC to come to a quiet, confidential, clinic setting to talk about difficulties they are facing.
+Sessions can also be offered via video-conference.
 For many, simply being able to voice difficulties to someone who understands ASC can be of immense help.

 Examples of the areas families and individuals typically wish to discuss include choice of therapy, educational or intervention services; issues relating to relationships; advice on deeper understanding of the meaning of the diagnosis; vocational issues; associated mental health difficulties; and so-on.